ayushnawani/graphql-engine/CONTRIBUTING.md

 ### Docs

-Contributing guide for docs can be found at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).
+Contributing Guide for docs can be found at [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ### Community content